Spain: Explosion in Madrid destroys building, kills 3 | DW | 20.01.2021

 Firefighters, police and specialized emergency workers were at the scene and and the surrounding area was evacuated.
 However, firefighters were reportedly unable to enter the building due to an ongoing fire.

-At least three people died and eleven were injured in the blast.
-The city mayor said the explosion appeared to have been caused by a gas leak.
+At least two people died in the blast, according to the city mayor.
+He said the explosion appeared to have been caused by a gas leak.
+Police confirmed to local media that there had been some injuries.

 Emergency services posted a video showing large amounts of debris littering the street.